Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

     find which module(s) to load.

     Note that `module spider` will also search in packages that are hidden from being displayed.
 These packages can be loaded and used.
-However we hide them either because they are not useful to regular users or because we think that they will rarely or never be directly loaded by a user and want to avoid overloading the module display.
+However, we hide them either because they are not useful to regular users or because we think that they will rarely or never be directly loaded by a user and want to avoid overloading the module display.